 A ~ B

-'>'combinator selects nodes that are direct children of the former specified element.
+> combinator selects nodes that are direct children of the first element.

 A > B

-' 'combinator selects nodes that are children (not necessary direct children) of the former specified element.
+combinator selects nodes that are descendants of the first element.

 div span will match all

 - Pseudo-classes allow the selection of elements based on state information that is not contained in the document tree.

 <a> elements that have been visited by the user.

 - Pseudo-elements represent entities that are not included in HTML.

 p::first-line will match the first line of all

 We're converting our compatibility data into a machine-readable JSON format.